 If I could have a beer with anyone—alive or dead—it would be Benjamin Franklin.

-Nevermind the lightning rod, an invention that’s saved the countless buildings worldwide for fire damage caused by a lightning strike.
+Never mind the lightning rod, an invention that’s saved countless buildings worldwide from fire damage caused by a lightning strike.

 It’s not for Franklin’s invention of bifocals.
 Like most of us, Franklin found that his eyesight was getting worse as he got older.
 Plus, he grew both near-sighted and far-sighted.
 Tired of switching between two pairs of eyeglasses, Franklin invented “double spectacles,” or what we now call bifocals.
 He had the lenses from his two pairs of glasses – one for reading and one for distance – sliced in half horizontally and then remade into a single pair, with the lens for distance at the top and the one for reading at the bottom.

 Hands down, it would be for his invention of the busybody and the story that surrounds it.

 This device is a collection of three mirrors hung from a window with a metal rod, arranged so that a person inside the house can see who is at the door without being seen.

 Franklin supposedly “invented” the busybody after seeing one in the red light district of Paris while serving as ambassador to France.